Sexual assaults on campus

 I was sexually assaulted at a university event - what do I do?

-If you have been sexually assaulted and feel like your university’s culture contributed to what happened to you, your first steps should still be reporting the incident to police, a support service, your GP or a counsellor and the university.
+If you have been sexually assaulted and feel like your university’s culture contributed to what happened to you, your first steps should still be reporting the incident to the police, a support service, your GP or a counsellor and the university.

 If the university is not taking what happened to you seriously and you are suffering psychologically you can consider calling Shine Lawyers National Abuse Law Team.